gds32571/watchdog/README.md

 ### bcast-recv

 The program bcast-recv listens for UDP broadcasts to port 12345 (or port 12344) from deadman clients.
-They are needing the watchdog server hostname.
+They require the watchdog server hostname so they know who to ask the port question.
 This program responds with a UDP packet back to the querying comuter with that name.
 The watchdog progran can run on different computers, it just listens on a different port.

 ### zerowd.py